-Hello, today I’m going to be reviewing the novella Cruel Crown from Victoria Aveyard’s Red Queen series.
+Hello, happy Wednesday!
+Today I’m going to be reviewing War Storm the final novel in Victoria Aveyard’s Red Queen series.

 August 3, 2015:

 So it wasn’t until I started to read that I found out that this is a

 trilogyseries.
 I don’t mind, because this novel was good.
 I don’t know if it was the podcast I was listening to while reading this, but I wanted to cry half way through.
 This novel was definitely emotional, and I don’t normally cry for novels, so it was strange for me ha!

 April 5, 2017:

 This series is still going, and apparently I started out loving it, well my love for this series went out the door with the newest instalment King’s Cage.